 2. Potential Evidence

-In the event that you must use your pistol in self-defense, it will become evidence.
-Now, I’m not in law enforcement, but I do understand that often pieces of evidence can be tide up by court hearings, appeals, or even eventually destroyed.
+In the event that you must use your pistol in self-defense, it will become evident.
+Now, I’m not in law enforcement, but I do understand that often pieces of evidence can betide up by court hearings, appeals, or even eventually destroyed.

 If your only concealed carry pistol is admitted into evidence, you will be unarmed, and may potentially never get it back.
 You do not need to be left defenseless; having another CCW will prevent that from happening.